hashicorp/waypoint/ui/README.md

 - `ember serve local`
 - The app will be available at [http://localhost:4200](http://localhost:4200).

+### Generating Type Definitions after making api changes

+if you've made API changes in `/internal/server` and want to use those on the frontend, you'll need to generate the type definitions again:

+- `go generate ./internal/server`
+- `make gen/ts`

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details